RegijusBorodinas/live-coding-backend/README.md

 Create the `src/entity/order.ts` entity to represent an order.
 Refer to the TypeORM [docs](https://typeorm.io/relations) to implement this entity.
 A migration will be required to create the table; use [these docs](https://typeorm.io/migrations) as a reference.
 Existing migration template is created so update the script in `src/migration/1701760316938-AddOrderTable.ts`.
 The entity should have the following fields: `id, amount_total, created_at, customer_id`.
-After migration is created, run `npm run migration:run` to execute the migrations.
+After migration is created, run `npm run db:migration:run` to execute the migrations.

 ### 2. Implement Order Creation Endpoint